wongjessica/parks_app/README.md

 **Steps to run this application:**
 1) Clone the repository
 2) Once its cloned, cd into the repository 'parks_app' and run: `npm start`
+3) The project should be hosted on http://localhost:3000/

 ## What it does